rmottola/Arctic-Fox/toolkit/components/crashes/docs/index.rst

 =============

-The **Crash Manager** is a service and interface for managing crash data within the Goanna application.
+The **Crash Manager** is a service and interface for managing crash data within the Gecko application.

 From JavaScript, the service can be accessed via::